Vigilantes in fiction: The (anti)hero in comics

 Daredevil

-Daredevil has transitioned into various forms of media, most notably appearing in the 2003 film adaptation featuring stars like Ben Affleck, Jennifer Garner, Michael Clarke Duncan, and Colin Farrell.
-Currently, the character is embodied by Charlie Cox within the Marvel Cinematic Universe (MCU) media franchise.
+Daredevil’s popularity has expanded across various media platforms, most notably a 2003 film starring Ben Affleck, Jennifer Garner, Michael Clarke Duncan, and Colin Farrell.
+Charlie Cox currently plays the character in the Marvel Cinematic Universe (MCU).

 Green Arrow